Classify events with NXLog Agent

 </patterndb>

 You can now use the pattern file with NXLog Agent.
-This configuration collects logs from the Linux authentication log file with the im_file input module and parses records into structured data using the parse_syslog_bsd() procedure of the xm_syslog module.
+This configuration collects events from the Linux authentication log file with the im_file input module and parses records into structured data using the parse_syslog_bsd() procedure of the xm_syslog module.
 This procedure adds the $SourceName and $Message fields to the event record.

 nxlog.conf